Chapter 11 Bankruptcy

 Chapter 11 is very complex, expensive, and the successful completion rate is not very high.
 A Chapter 11 should not be entered into lightly and all other options should be explored before pursuing a reorganization under Chapter 11.

 Chapter 11 will allow a business to continue to operate as a “debtor in possession.”
 This means the debtor is charged with dealing with the business property and business operations for the benefit of the business creditors and interest holders.
 There are very strict rules to how a business must operate while operating as a debtor in Chapter 11 bankruptcy, especially when it comes to cash or cash collateral (property easily converted to cash).

-A Chapter 11 is the main option for most businesses that want to and reorganize through bankruptcy.
+A Chapter 11 is the main option for most businesses that want to continue to operate and reorganize through bankruptcy.

 Benefits of Chapter 11

 Creditors Must Cease Action

 When filing Chapter 11, the business’s or individual’s creditors must immediately cease all actions against the debtor and debtor’s property.

 Get Some Breathing Room

 This “automatic stay” can give the business or individual some much-needed breathing room to make the necessary changes to get back on track.

 The debtor receives a moratorium of several months on the payments of its debts.